purinda/grooveshark-server/README.md

 So connect this at home or office and keep your favourite music going!

 #How does it work?
-Application is built on top of [http://www.grooveshark.com](Grooveshark music streaming service) using an unofficial API to connect and stream songs.
+Application is built on top of [Grooveshark music streaming service](http://www.grooveshark.com) using an unofficial API to connect and stream songs.
+## Dependancies
+* Qt 5 or greater
+* GStreamer (compiled or plugins with mpeg3 decoder, http streaming capabilities.)

 #Wishlist for Christmas
 * Implement JSON based communication protocol.